ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 If present, this parameter MUST encode a non-empty CBOR array that MUST be treated as a set, i.e., the order of its elements has no meaning.
 Each element of the CBOR array specifies the public key of one trust anchor, which can be used to validate the public key of at least one RS included in the audience for which the access token is issued.
 Each element of the CBOR array MUST follow the syntax and semantics of the "cnf" claim either from {{Section 3.1 of RFC8747}} for CBOR-based interactions, or from {{Section 3.1 of RFC7800}} for JSON-based interactions.
 It is not required that all the elements of the CBOR array rely on the same confirmation method.

-Each of the public keys specified in the parameter "anchor_cnf" may contain parameters specifying information such as the public key algorithm and use (e.g., by means of the parameters "alg" or "key_ops" in a COSE_Key structure).
+Each of the public keys specified in the "anchor_cnf" parameter may contain parameters specifying information such as the public key algorithm and use (e.g., by means of the parameters "alg" or "key_ops" in a COSE_Key structure).
 If such information is specified, a Client MUST NOT use a public key that is incompatible with the profile, or with the public keys to validate and the way to validate those.

-The presence of this parameter does not require that the Access Token Response also includes the parameter "rs_cnf" defined in {{RFC9201}} or the parameter "rs_cnf2" defined in {{sec-rs_cnf2-aud2}} of this document.
+The presence of this parameter does not require that the Access Token Response also includes the "rs_cnf" parameter defined in {{RFC9201}} or the "rs_cnf2" parameter defined in {{sec-rs_cnf2-aud2}} of this document.
 That is, C may be able to obtain the public keys of the RS/RSs for which the access token is issued through other means.

-When the Access Token Response includes both the parameter "anchor_cnf" and the parameter "aud2" defined in {{sec-rs_cnf2-aud2}}, then C MUST make sure that a public key PK_RS is associated with an RS identified by an element of "aud2", before using any of the public keys specified in "anchor_cnf" to validate PK_RS.
+When the Access Token Response includes both the "anchor_cnf" parameter and the "aud2" parameter defined in {{sec-rs_cnf2-aud2}}, then C MUST make sure that a public key PK_RS is associated with an RS identified by an element of "aud2", before using any of the public keys specified in "anchor_cnf" to validate PK_RS.

-When the Access Token Response includes the parameter "anchor_cnf" but not the parameter "aud2", then C can use any of the public keys specified in "anchor_cnf" to validate the public key PK_RS of any RS in the targeted audience.
+When the Access Token Response includes the "anchor_cnf" parameter but not the "aud2" parameter, then C can use any of the public keys specified in "anchor_cnf" to validate the public key PK_RS of any RS in the targeted audience.
 This allows C to use the access token with an RS that is deployed later on as part of the same audience, which is particularly useful in the case of a group-audience.

 ### Example